Praktyka-Zawodowa-2020/optical_graph_recognition/README.md

 ## Run from the command line

+`ATTENTION!!!
+Recognition of the file format is implemented on the server, so check carefully whether the path to the file indicates a photo in the * JPG * or * PNG * format`

 To run a script from the command line, type:

 `<path_to_python>\python.exe <path_to main.py> [-p path_to_photo] [-b background]`